NDepend

 Eazfuscator.NET

 Instead, Eazfuscator.NET encrypts obfuscated symbols with a private key.
 Thus production stack traces can be decoded with the private key.
-At first sight this is pretty cool.
+At first sight, this is pretty cool.
 However there are two significant problems with this approach.

 • Encrypted symbols size is correlated with the original symbols size.
 The author claimed that the size is roughly similar.
 We tend to use large symbols to make our code comprehensive.
 An additional bonus we had with a mapping file approach is that our assemblies size reduced significantly (10 to 15%) because symbols like “NDepend.Platform.DotNet.VisualStudio.VisualStudioEditionHelper” were shortened to something like “B6U”.
 NASA sent men on the moon and back in 1969 with 4KB RAM.
 I used to program my first micro games with a 4KB RAM computer too in the 80’s.
-Today mobile phone flashlight apps usually weight 10 to 20MB.
+Today mobile phone flashlight apps usually weigh 10 to 20MB.
 Call me old-fashioned but I am quite unhappy with this bits inflation.
 10/15% less bits in our redistributable matter.

 The Eazfuscator.NET author underlined that “On the positive side there is no state in contrast to the stateful nature of mapping files.
 If you create frequent releases on a variety of build machines this may be a good point for you as it makes things easier”.